gaetgu/imba.io/content/css.md

 ### Global Selectors

-A problem with CSS is that often end up with tons of globally competing styles spread around numerous files.
+A problem with CSS is that you can often end up with tons of globally competing styles spread around numerous files.
 Changing some styles in one place might affect some seemingly unrelated elements.
 In Imba it is really easy to declare styles that should only apply to certain parts of your application.

 By default, any style rules declared at the top level of your file using `css selector ...` will only apply to the elements declared inside that file.
 The `button` style above will only affect literal `button` tags rendered **in the same file**.
-This means that you can declare styles like this in your file without having to worry about affecting styles in other parts of your application, or even inside nested components that are defined in other files, but used here.
+This means that you can declare styles like this in your file without having to worry about affecting styles in other parts of your application, or even inside components that are defined in other files, but nested into the current file.

 ```imba
 css button